Investing for Beginners: Complete Guide to Getting Started

 Perhaps the most important investment strategy is diversification.
 A diversified portfolio means you have a wide range of assets, including different asset classes, companies, locations and industries.

-Why is diversification so important?
+Why is diversification and asset allocation so important?
 Well, it’s just like that old saying about not putting all your eggs in one basket.